 1 – The monkey-mind is normal

-Do you experience even more mental distraction as soon as you sit down to meditate?
+Do you experience even more mental distractions as soon as you sit down to meditate?
 It’s like a flood of ideas and information pours in suddenly when you couldn’t remember what you needed to do two minutes ago.

 Frustrating I know!
 Even more so, when you are trying to meditate to get clarity and find answers and you’ve been told they occur when the mind is still and quiet….